galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 {: .hands_on}

 ## Powering up cohorts for analyses and machine learning
-For many diseases (or even pan-diseases), there is a need for well-powered cohorts in the hundreds to thousands in number, for analysis purposes.
+For many diseases (or even pan-diseases), there is a need for well-powered cohorts with hundreds to thousands of participants, for analysis purposes.
 FAIR principles have been widely promoted for omics datasets, but as shown, there are key challenges to meta-analysis.
 This is illustrated by an example of collating 17 public rheumatoid arthritis studies.
 The clinical data in most cases were sparse and incomplete.
 For example, of the curated 17 studies, three did not include sex, 5 did not include age and only one study included ethnicity or race.
 The limitations in the availability of clinical data substantially diminish the value of public data sets and violate FAIR principles.

+[comment]: <> ("pan-diseases" may need defining.
+Is there a link to the rheumatoid arthritis study example?
+The use of "violate FAIR principles" sounds harsh.
+Could this be reworded?)

 Similarly, in order to make the most of machine learning techniques, datasets need to be reasonably large.

 ## Time-saving
-Usually, after finding potentially interesting datasets on GEO or ArrayExpress, the next step to trying to enrich these public datasets is to contact the PI of the study.
+Usually, after finding potentially interesting datasets on GEO or ArrayExpress, the next step in trying to enrich these public datasets is to contact the PI of the study to request additional data.
 From experience, the PI is usually happy to share additional data, especially if there have been previous collaborations.
-However, even given the willingness to share, there is the contacting of the person who actually has the data and agrees on what can and will be shared.
-This at best will take weeks, but most likely months, especially if there’s been a lapse in communications between parties.
+However, even given the willingness to share, there is a time-consuming process of contacting the person who has the data and reaching agreement on what can and will be shared.
+This at best will take weeks, but most likely months, especially if there is a lapse in communication between parties.

+[comment]: <> (Maybe include a final sentence to bring this together with the time-savings made by initially releasing rich and FAIR (meta)data)

 # Practical techniques to make clinical data FAIR
-There are certain concerns when making clinical data freely available through public libraries such as GEO and ArrayExpress.
-Data needs to be anonymised or at least pseudo-anonymised.
+There are certain privacy concerns when making clinical data freely available through public libraries such as GEO and ArrayExpress.
+Data needs to be anonymised, or at least pseudo-anonymised.

 > <hands-on-title>What data would be problematic to share? - {% icon time %} 5 minutes</hands-on-title>
 >